tdiderich/runzero-custom-integrations/tanium/README.md

 - Ensure that your Tanium GraphQL API endpoint is accessible from the system running the runZero Explorer.
 - You can monitor task execution and check for any errors or issues in the [tasks](https://console.runzero.com/tasks) page.
 - Customize the `build_assets` function to include additional fields or mappings as needed for your organization.
-- Search for assets enriched by this integration using the runZero search query `custom_integration:Tanium`.
+- Search for assets enriched by this integration using the runZero search query `custom_integration:tanium`.